volab/IoT_EPS/_1_userDoc/source/Bug_ToDoLst.rst

     :Date de traitement:
     :Cible:             firmware
     :Status:            **OPEN**
-    :Problématique:     during a long test blue plug cycle on/off 3mn sudenly yellow and green switch on but in JSON there are in manual off state
+    :Problématique:     during a long test blue plug cycle on/off 3mn suddenly yellow and green switch ON but in JSON there are in manual off state
-    :Traitement:        Le touche F5 n'est pas une solution, renvoie également la dernière commande !
+    :Traitement:

 ------------------------------------------------------------------------------------------

 **BUG** : wrong global table refresh
 ----------------------------------------------------------------------------------------------------